 - Referrer: The websites or apps where people clicked on your link

-- Browser: The Web Browser people used who clicked on your link
+- Browser: The Web Browser people used when clicking on your link

 - Mobility: Did they use mobile or desktop?

-- Location: The geographic location where your users come frome
+- Location: The geographic location where your users come from

 - Browser Language: The language of their web browser